Kalamitous/ongaku.today/README.md

 For convenience, **ongaku.today** has integrated YouTube search and playlist importing functionality.
 Night mode can be toggled for your preferred viewing experience.
-**ongaku.today** is still early in development with many new features being planned.
+**ongaku.today** is still early in development with many new features planned.

 ### Built With